awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-rules.md

    1. To add a host header condition, choose **Add condition**, **Host header** and type the hostname \(for example, **\*\.example\.com**\)\.
 To save the condition, choose the checkmark icon\.

       The maximum size of each string is 128 characters\.
-The comparison is case\-insensitive\.
+The comparison is not case\-sensitive\.
 The following wildcard characters are supported: \* and ?\.

    1. To add a path condition, choose **Add condition**, **Path** and type the path pattern \(for example, `/img/*`\)\.
 To save the condition, choose the checkmark icon\.